The best hotels in Kaunas

 Perkuno Namai at $255-340/night is the better romantic splurge because of the building itself.
 A 15th-century Gothic structure on Aleksoto gatve doesn't show up in many other cities at this price.
 Best Western Santakos at $160-220/night sits between budget and luxury and frankly punches above its price point with an 8.8 rating.

-Kaunas's best neighborhoods
+Kaunas's best hotel regions

 Old Town is where we'd put first-timers.
 It's walkable, full of character, and puts you 5 minutes from Kaunas Castle and the confluence of the Nemunas and Neris rivers.
 Laisves Aleja is the runner-up if you want modern cafes and nightlife on your doorstep.